Myndex/apca-introduction/analysis.md

 And we can set that aside, as we have the seminal research of Lovie-Kitchin et alia to guide us on critical thresholds for size and contrast—seminal research that was ignored in WCAG 2,** despite being available for over a decade when WCAG 2 contrast was being developed.**

 > _Interestingly, a lower spatial frequency is not always easier to read though.
-Studies have shown that the optimal spatial frequency is at about 5-7 cycles per degree.
+[Studies have shown] that the optimal spatial frequency is at about 5-7 cycles per degree.
 Below that, features get slightly harder to detect.
 (Perhaps that is the reasons for the "you don't see the forest among the trees" phenomenon.)_

 You are conflating different bits of data, including non-relevant aspects of the CS curve.
 Again see Legge et alia.
+Moreover, getting cites from Wikipedia, without checking the actually literature, is bad practice.
+Your statement here is incorrect.
+Peak sensitivity is spatial frequencies of 2-5 cpd, and sensitivity falls off very rapidly above that.
+20/20 vision needs letters to be about 18-30&nbsp;cpd for minimum recognition.
+Legge et alia show that the range of 0.2° and 2.0° of visual angle is the best readability.
+All this is academic.

 The CS curve is created using sinusoidal gratings.
 However, text has a "sharp edge" therefore large bold text is a combination of _both_ low and high spatial frequencies (see signal theory and square waves).

-PEAK contrast sensitivity is approx. 2 to 4 cpd.
-However, a basic latin letterform can be defined as ~2.5 cycles.
-(The vertical dimension of capital E is 2.5 cycles).
+> [!NOTE]
+> PEAK contrast sensitivity is approx. 2 to 5 cycles per degree.
+A basic latin letterform can be defined as ~2.5 cycles total vertically.
+The size of the letterform then indicates how many cycles exist per degree of visual angle. at 0.2° or (12 arc minutes) this implies a lower bound of 25 cpd, or an x-height of 12 arc minutes or 9.4px, which translates to a minimum font size of 18px (for a 0.52 ratio x height, such as Helvetica or Arial).

+> [!IMPORTANT]
-### The scientific consensus on "best readability" is text where letterforms subtend between 0.2° and 2.0° of visual angle.
-(Lovie-Kitchen, Whittacker, Bailey, Legge et alia)
+> ### The scientific consensus on "best readability" is text where letterforms subtend between 0.2° and 2.0° of visual angle.
+(Lovie-Kitchen, Whittacker, Bailey, Legge et alia).

 > _It is not obvious how to define spatial frequency in the context of the web._

-Except that **_it is obviously defined_** in CSS with the CSS reference px which is further defined as 1.278 arc minutes of visual angle.
+Except that **_it is obviously defined_** in CSS with the CSS reference `px` which is further defined as 1.278 arc minutes of visual angle.

 > _For text, font size and weight certainly play a role.
 But different fonts have wildly different interpretations of these values._